Robotistan-Workspace/tinylab-mblock-extension-documentation/doc/Actuators/README.md

 ## Block : light the __ at __ intensity

-This block used for setting led's shine.With that block you can choose led and led's shinning.
+This block used for setting led's intensity.With that block you can choose led and led's intensity.

 ![sensors blocks image](../../_assets/ledshine.PNG)